3h5a9/3h5a9/README.md

  👀 I’m interested in ... ruby on rails.

- 🌱 Learning is a never ending process, so never stop Learning, because live never stop Teaching.
+ 🌱 Learning is a never ending process, so never stop Learning, because life never stop Teaching.
 ```